 From there, it is easy to determine my Why?
 Why is that scene so important to me?
 Why do I exist?
 Then the hard work comes so I can develop a plan that will ensure that vision becomes a reality?
 This is my mission.
 My mission or purpose supports my vision.
 It leads to the vision, and I know that by fulfilling my mission, I will eventually reach that point in the horizon.
 Interestingly enough, this process creates a circle that also gets me back to my Why.
 Maybe Sinek is right!

 Too often our clients start with the what, then try to determine how.
 While I do believe these are very necessary operations and require time and energy to figure out, they are tactical rather than strategic operations.
 Tactics are important to be sure.
 They should not however be determined before strategy.
 Just as a strategy should not be determined before setting goals, and goals should not be set before having a clear vision.

 Come Full Circle… Maybe Sinek is Right

 Certainly, your vision will never be realized without action (tactics), and that action should be consistent with your mission (purpose).
-Our recommendation is that that your purpose will not make any sense, if there is not a clear picture on where you are going, or where you want to be.
+Our recommendation is that your purpose will not make any sense if there is not a clear picture of where you are going, or where you want to be.

-If you simply start with the tactics you will soon be led to confusion, misalignment and even chaos.
-If you start with your Organizational Mission, you will be in a better place, but how can you insure that will be the place you want to end up?
+If you simply start with the tactics you will soon be led to confusion, misalignment, and even chaos.
+If you start with your Organizational Mission, you will be in a better place, but how can you ensure that will be the place you want to end up?
 Spend some time reflecting.
-See if you cannot conjure up a place in the horizon, that you would like to create.
+See if you cannot conjure up a place on the horizon, that you would like to create.
 Then do as Sinek suggests and Start with Why.